dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 usage by adding a generative constructor or superclass to the class.
 That is a breaking change to any downstream user that had that class in a `with` clause.

-Using a class as a mixin rarely useful, but it is sometimes, so we don't want to prohibit it entirely.
+Using a class as a mixin is rarely useful, but it is sometimes, so we don't want to prohibit it entirely.
 We just want to flip the default since allowing all classes to be used as mixins makes them more brittle with relatively little upside.
 Under this proposal we require authors to explicitly opt in to allowing the class to be used as a mixin by adding a `mixin` modifier to the class: